Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          switching sets
      13. Ingested tracks MUST conform to CMAF track structure defined in [[!MPEGCMAF]]
-     14. CMAF Tracks SHOULD NOT use segmentTypeBox to signal [=CMAF Media object=] brands like chunk, fragment, segment.
+     14. CMAF Tracks MAY use segmentTypeBox to signal [=CMAF Media object=] brands like chunk, fragment, segment.
+However, this is not mandatory as the receiving entity can insert such signalling, in case it is needed by the client, as this information can be derived from the stream.

-	Note, in case a media processing entity cannot process a request from an ingest source correctly, it can send respective HTTP error code.
-Please see the section for the usage of these codes in [Failover and error handling](#failover) or in (#general).
+	Note, in case a media processing entity cannot process a request from an ingest source correctly, it can send a respective HTTP error code.
+Please see the section for the usage of these codes in [Failover and error handling](#failover)] or in [general](#general).

 ## Requirements for Formatting Media Tracks ## {#Requirements_for_formatting_Media_Tracks}